top of page

 How much time do I need for pictures on my wedding day?

 This is a really great and important question - with no specific answer!
-So many factors play into how much time you'll need for photography coverage.
-As much as I would totally love to offer one package, one price, and whatever coverage you want, every wedding is so different that I want to make sure I'm hanging out taking photos for what YOU need and want!
+MANY factors play into how much time you'll need for photography coverage.

 Where do we start?
 Well, the flow of your day, size of your wedding, and budget are three main factors.